-All of our clinic work has the goal of improving health outcomes and developing evidence based practice to reduce the number of babies who die during pregnancy or birth.
+All of the work at our clinics has the goal of improving health outcomes and developing evidence based practice to reduce the number of babies who die during pregnancy or birth.

-Tommy’s funds 5 pioneering research centres across the country.
 As part of our innovative research model, each research centre is associated with a number of NHS antenatal clinics and recurrent miscarriage clinics.
-At these clinics, members of our research team translate medical research into clinical practice in real time.
+At these clinics, members of our research team translate medical research into clinical practice in real-time.
 This means that patients can access cutting-edge clinical care, as well as have the opportunity to participate in medical trials.

 - Birmingham Women's Hospital